Back to all posts

 Translation layers introduce 200–400ms of additional latency.
 They lose context — Hindi has politeness markers and pronouns that don't survive a round-trip translation.
 They miss code-switching entirely.
 And they make every interaction sound like reading a manual.

 Instead, we trained on native conversational data in each language.
 The model thinks in Hindi when speaking Hindi.
 It picks up on regional cues — "ji" suffix in formal contexts, code-switching with English brand names, the rhythm of Marathi phone conversations vs. written Marathi.
-It works because we treated each language as a first-class citizen, not as English with a costume.

 If you remember one thing from this post: "multilingual" via translation layer and "multilingual" via native models are completely different products.
 Customers can hear the difference within the first three seconds of a call.